TFSA Contribution Room Calculator

 How TFSA Contribution Room Works

 Every Canadian resident who is 18 or older accumulates TFSA contribution room each year, even if they do not open a TFSA or make contributions.
+The government sets a new annual TFSA limit each year, and your room is the cumulative total of every limit since you became eligible.
 Unused room carries forward indefinitely.
 When you withdraw from a TFSA, that amount is added back to your contribution room on January 1 of the following year.
 Withdrawals do not permanently reduce your room, they just delay when it becomes available again.
 You can hold cash, GICs, ETFs, stocks, and mutual funds inside a TFSA, and any growth or income earned is completely tax-free.

 TFSA vs. RRSP: Which Should You Choose?